 - Just saying no to deals that seem too good to be true

-- Being wary of movers and brokers that require big deposits
+- Being wary of movers and brokers who require extensive deposits

 - Vetting potential movers with the Better Business Bureau (BBB)